tiger-sea/darts_game/README.md

 # Darts game calculator

 - This is for automatically calculation of darts.
-- I want a free darts calculator, so I'm making it by myself.
+- I want a free darts calculator, so I'm making it by myself for fun.

 - Game Items
   - 301